 So you've decided to invest in a drone for your real estate business?
 Congrats!
 They're a TON of fun – I can vouch for that. 🙂

-Now, I can't claim to be any kind of “expert” drone pilot just yet – but after playing with the DJI Mavic Pro for several months, I've been able to come up with 5 standard shots that ALWAYS make my videos look great.
+Now, I can't claim to be any kind of “expert” drone pilot just yet – but after playing with the DJI Mavic Pro for several months, I've been able to come up with 5 epic shots that ALWAYS make my videos look great.

 In this shot, the idea is to start above and slightly in front of the property you're filming.
 Once you're in this position, with the camera facing down, you can simply drop in from above while simultaneously tilting the camera up to track with the property.

-The Overhead Shot
+2. Overhead Shot

-With this shot, you can start your drone at a lower altitude of 6 – 20 feet (eye-level, or a little higher) and move the drone from side to side or forward and backward, to which gives the shot a slider effect.
+With this shot, you can start your drone at a lower altitude of 6 – 20 feet (eye-level or a little higher) and move the drone from side to side or forward and backward, to which gives the shot a slider effect.